signature-opensource/CK-PerfectEvent/README.md

 Parallel handlers are a little bit more complex to implement and also more dangerous: as alway, concurrency must be handled carefully.
-The parallel handlers is not called with the origin monitor but with a `ActivityMonitor.DependentToken` that is a correlation identifier (actually a string that identifies its creation monitor and instant):
+The parallel handlers is not called with the origin monitor but with a `IParallelLogger` that can be used directly or a `ActivityMonitor.DependentToken` that is a only correlation identifier (actually a string that identifies its creation monitor and instant) if the originating monitor has no `IActivityMonitor.ParallelLogger`:

 ```csharp
 void ListenTo( IThing o )